wavefrontHQ/docs/pages/doc/dashboards_variables.md

 tags: [dashboards]
 sidebar: doc_sidebar
 permalink: dashboards_variables.html
-summary: This topic describes how to use dashboard variables.
+summary: Learn how to use dashboard variables.
 ---
-Dashboard variables enable you to dynamically choose the value of components of ts() queries across multiple charts on a dashboard.
-All Wavefront users can select and temporarily alter the value of a dashboard variable.
-Only users with Dashboard Management permission can permanently save changes.

 ## What is a Dashboard Variable?

-A dashboard variable is a placeholder that allows you to dynamically change the components of a ts() expression.
-Dashboard variables simply enable text replacement; dashboard variables can contain metric names, filters, advanced functions, or even a string such as ")))", which could be inserted at the end of an expression.
+A dashboard variable is a placeholder that allows you to dynamically change the components of a query.
+Dashboard variables simply enable text replacement; dashboard variables can contain metric names, filters, advanced functions, or even a string such as ")))", which could be inserted at the end of an query.
 There are three types of dashboard variables: simple, list, and dynamic.

+All Wavefront users can select and temporarily alter the value of a dashboard variable.
+You must have [Dashboard Management permission](permissions) to manage dashboards.
+If you do not have permission, UI menu selections and buttons required to perform the tasks are not visible.

 ## Accessing Dashboard Variables